Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 21st July 1857 Henry Wilson 11th Baron Berners (age 60) and Henrietta Charlotte Cholmondeley Baroness Berners (age 34) were married.
 She by marriage Baroness Berners.
 The difference in their ages was 26 years.

 On 21st July 1874 John Beresford 5th Marquess Waterford (age 30) and Blanche Somerset Marchioness of Waterford (age 18) were married.
 She by marriage Marchioness Waterford.
 She the daughter of Henry Charles Fitzroy Somerset 8th Duke Beaufort (age 50) and Georgiana Charlotte Curzon Howe Duchess Beaufort (age 49).
-He the son of John Beresford 4th Marquess Waterford.
-They were fifth cousin once removed.
+He the son of John Beresford 4th Marquess Waterford and Christiana Leslie Marchioness of Waterford (age 54).
+They were half third cousin once removed.

 On 21st July 1904 Orlando Bridgeman 5th Earl Bradford (age 30) and Margaret Cecilia Bruce Countess Bradford (age 21) were married.
 He the son of George Cecil Orlando Bridgeman 4th Earl Bradford (age 59) and Ida Frances Annabella Lumley Countess Bradford (age 55).